novnc/noVNC/docs/API.md

     should be sent whenever the container changes dimensions.
 Disabled by default.

+`showDotCursor`
+  - Is a `boolean` indicating whether a dot cursor should be shown instead of a zero-sized or fully-transparent cursor if the server sets such invisible cursor.
+Disabled by default.

 `capabilities` *Read only*
   - Is an `Object` indicating which optional extensions are available on the server.
 Some methods may only be called if the corresponding